ISO 9660: Top level

 The system area, the first 32,768 data bytes of the disc (16 sectors of 2,048 bytes each), is unused by ISO 9660 and therefore available for other uses.
 While it is suggested that they are reserved for use by bootable media, a CD-ROM may contain an alternative file system descriptor in this area, and it is often used by hybrid CDs to offer classic Mac OS-specific and macOS-specific content.
+Sega Saturn game discs store metadata and even executable code (such as the game's start-up routine) in the system area.

 Volume descriptor set

 The data area begins with the volume descriptor set, a set of one or more volume descriptors terminated with a volume descriptor set terminator.
 These collectively act as a header for the data area, describing its content (similar to the BIOS parameter block used by FAT, HPFS and NTFS formatted disks).